This review first appeared at Religion Unplugged on 11 December 2019.

 Too easy now that India has schools and hospitals and lavatories and hope to demean the missionary’s humble role in that, vital though it is that we understand the human cost alongside the achievements.

-But missionary work and its value have sunk beneath the waves of neo-Marxist post-colonial discourse that have all but drowned out that other narrative of selflessness – a selflessness greater than we may have imagined until now.
+But missionary work and its value have sunk beneath the waves of neo-Marxist post-colonial discourse that have all but drowned out that other narrative of selflessness – a selflessness even more costly than we may have imagined.

 It was Newbigin’s genius to put into people’s hands the tools of rectifying a subverted (some would say perverted) culture that he almost uniquely saw was lost.
 That, during the Cold War, its insidious ideological acids were destroying his own family forms a tragic sub-text.